mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 AWS Local Zones were created to locate Cloud Infrastructure closer to the large cities and IT centers, helping businesses to deliver their solutions to end-users faster.

-**This is a Day-2 guide** used on OpenShift clusters installed with support of [machine sets](https://docs.openshift.com/container-platform/4.10/machine_management/creating_machinesets/creating-machineset-aws.html)) to easily extend the compute nodes to the new locations far main zones within the region, closer to the end-user where can achieve a lower latency.
+**This is a Day-2 guide** used on OpenShift clusters installed with the support of [machine sets](https://docs.openshift.com/container-platform/4.10/machine_management/creating_machinesets/creating-machineset-aws.html)) to easily extend the compute nodes to the new locations far from the main zones within the region, closer to the end-user where can achieve lower latency.

 If the Machines/nodes are not managed by machine sets, you can add new nodes by running [these steps](https://docs.openshift.com/container-platform/4.10/machine_management/user_infra/adding-aws-compute-user-infra.html) - not covered in this post.